ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-18a/numpy-intro.md

 imageio.imsave('test.png', test.astype(numpy.uint8))
 ```

 We need to think carefully about how NumPy numbers things and the difference between axis numbering and element numbering.
-When we have an original image of 256 × 256 × 3, this has 3 axes being `y`, `x` and `channels` respectively.
-That's to say, an element in this array is indexed by 3 numbers (because there are 3 axes) and the numbers are `y` in range 0..255, then `x` in range 0..255, then `channel` in range 0..2, in that order.
-The axis numbering is therefore that `y` is axis 0, `x` is axis 1, and `channel` is axis 2.
+When we have an original image of 256 × 256 × 3, this has 3 axes being *y*, *x* and *channel* respectively.
+That's to say, an element in this array is indexed by 3 numbers (because there are 3 axes) and the numbers are *y* in range 0..255, then *x* in range 0..255, then *channel* in range 0..2, in that order.
+The axis numbering is therefore that *y* is axis 0, *x* is axis 1, and *channel* is axis 2.
 Clear as mud?

 Also consider the difference between a 256 × 256 × 3 array and a 256 × 256 array.
 Although axis number 2 has gone (which had 3 values in it previously) the information hasn't actually gone, it has been collapsed to a scalar, and a scalar requires no indexing which is why the corresponding axis has gone.
 Thus a 256 × 256 array can also be considered as something like a 256 × 256 × 1 array when we want.
 This makes it a little bit clearer what's happened to the 3-element axis.

-So when `numpy.mean()` takes a mean along axis 2, it notes that the array also has several other axes, being axis 0 (`y`) and axis 1 (`x`), and thus the mean will have to be taken separately for each element in these axes.
+So when `numpy.mean()` takes a mean along axis 2, it notes that the array also has several other axes, being axis 0 (*y*) and axis 1 (*x*), and thus the mean will have to be taken separately for each element in these axes.
 So it will make 256 × 256 separate mean calculations and construct an array similar to the original but with axis 2 missing, since it has been collapsed to a scalar.
 Yeah!

 ## Broadcasting our calculations

 We saw that `numpy.mean()` is rather smart and can take a lot of the load off us, and in the process we avoid the tedious and time-consuming `for i in range` and `for j in range` style of repeating operations, which is difficult for Python but easy for NumPy.
 The same is true of the ordinary calculation operators such as `+` and `-`.
 Repeating calculations is called **broadcasting**.